npeshekncsu/st558-project2/Readme.md

 - `ggplot2` - required for creating graphs
 - `RColorBrewer` - provides color schemes for maps

+# 3 Functions for reading data from IQAir APIs

+This section is dedicated for functions developed for `IQAir APIs` interaction.

-Define variable for API key required for the authentication during HTTP
+Create variable with API key required for the authentication during HTTP
 request:

 ``` r
 key = '97d5c2b8-7656-4974-827e-9d59486f7777'
 ```

-## 1.3 Functions for reading data from IQAir APIs

-This section is dedicated for helper functions required for HTTP requests.

-### 1.3.1 Get states function
+## 3.1 Function to get states

 Function to retrieve `states` based on the `country` name.
 States returned as a list.